 You can set it up quickly and it comes with a wheeled carry bag for transportation.
 The framed canopy has a vented top which allows air to easily escape during windy conditions.

 Altitude, Humidity And Dutch Oven Cooking Temperatures

 In the summer, on the other hand, we camp in the mountains at elevations around 7,000 feet above sea level and have to add more charcoal to maintain the temperature in our Dutch oven heat chart.
 Why?

-Lighting charcoal briquettes is a breeze with our Rapidfire Chimney Starter!
+We use our Chimney Starter for lighting our charcoal briquettes quickly without lighter fluid.
 We just place the number of briquettes we need in the starter, place some wadded up newspaper under it and light the paper.
 The airflow created in the starter’s design gets your coals red hot in minutes.
 It’s almost magic!